 "City" means a statutory or home rule charter city.

-"Commissioner" means the commissioner of finance.
+"Commissioner" means the commissioner of management and budget.

-"Department" means the Department of Finance.
+"Department" means the Department of Management and Budget.

 "Entitlement issuer" means an issuer to which an allocation is made under section 474A.03, subdivision 2a.